Best Toys for Briard

 Physical Exercise Recommendations for Briard

 Physical activity for Briard should reflect their high (1-2 hours daily) exercise needs and Large (55-100 lbs) build.
 Daily exercise should include 60-90 minutes of species-appropriate physical activity divided into at least two sessions.
 For Briard, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Heavy breathing, slower pace, reluctance to continue, or lying down are all signs your pet is fatigued.
 Briard dogs with loyal, protective, spirited traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Briard dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Briard benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Briard